Fun Things to do in Connecticut – Part II

 When my niece Dimitrica was traveling from North Carolina to Massachusetts for business last year, she stopped in Connecticut to visit me.
 She too is a fan of sushi so I couldn’t help but treat her to one of my local faves: Tokyo Sushi II in North Haven, CT.
 The interior may look like a pizza parlor but the sushi is out-of-this-world good!!!

 Social media is a great avenue for a new restaurant to post food pics and I must admit that Soga Sushi’s awesome food pics on FB got me there!
-It’s located right in North Haven, CT so me and my S.O. stopped in last weekend after a long day of running errands.
+It’s located right in North Haven, CT so me and my partner stopped in last weekend after a long day of running errands.
 The sushi did not disappoint and the complimentary tasty orange slices afterwards were a nice touch (smile).

-Me and my S.O. recently went to see Office Hour at the Long Wharf Theater and afterwards headed to one of my super faves: Kumo New Haven where the sushi is always fresh, always good!
+Me and my partner recently went to see Office Hour at the Long Wharf Theater and afterwards headed to one of my super faves: Kumo New Haven where the sushi is always fresh, always good!

-Me and my S.O. love to go to the movies any time of the year so we headed over to Iron Chef after a Saturday matinee at Holiday Stadium 10 Cinemas in Wallingford, CT.
+Me and my partner love to go to the movies any time of the year so we headed over to Iron Chef after a Saturday matinee at Holiday Stadium 10 Cinemas in Wallingford, CT.
 This restaurant was well recommended by a “sushi friend” and it truly was delish!

 It’s no secret that Olde Mistick Village is one of my favorite shopping destinations in Southeastern Connecticut so when I’m down that way, Go Fish is one of my two fave sushi restaurant Go-To’s…